 Romelo Trimble 6-3 180 FR.
 SG

-The back-up Shooting Guard with pretty polished skills.
+The starting Shooting Guard with pretty polished skills.
 A four star.

 Dion Wiley 6-4 200 FR.
 SG

-The third string Shooting Guard, could play the two with Trimble at the one.
+The second string Shooting Guard, could play the two with Trimble at the one.
 Yet another four star.

 Michal Cekovsky 7-0 220 FR.
 C